facebookresearch/nle/README.md

 ## Docker

-We have provided some docker images that build from source.
+We have provided some Docker images that build from source.
 We also host these images prebuild on DockerHub.
 There are images for Ubuntu 16.04, 18.04, 20.04 with different CUDA versions as well.